-The golden beetle was David’s first car.
+The Golden Beetle was best friend David’s first car.
 All of us — David, me, and the VW bug — were the same age.
 At 16, we were all vintage 1956 models.
-(David: best friend growing up and in the slot car and RC car posts.)
+(David: slot cars, RC Cars, soap box derby)

 The poor old VW had weathered its first 16 years worse than either of us.
 When he got it, it needed a new floor welded in otherwise you could watch the road go by at your feet.
 And as we found out later, the engine needed some work too.

-This series chronicles some of the stories of the “golden beetle”.
+This series covers some of the adventures we had with the Golden Beetle.

 Driving to high school each frigid Canadian winter morning involved a unique routine: David drove and I continuously scraped the windshield from the passenger seat.